 —Izzeldin Abuelaish, Dalla Lana School of Public Health, University of Toronto

-For the third edition of An Introduction to Global Health, instructors supplements include:
+For the third edition of An Introduction to Global Health, instructor supplements include:

 - Test bank that includes multiple choice, true or false, and short answers